 I hope you enjoyed the first installment in this blog series highlighting silly staging tricks.
-Please help make this series even more entertaining by adding your own comments about silly staging tricks you have seen!

 Today, I’ll share some one common tactic and one crazy one that have been done in too many innocent kitchens and dining rooms by silly home stagers.